 This event was held in the Milwaukie High School Gym from 1996 to 1999 and from 2002 to 2010.
 Veterans marched in to the gym by war and branch to a standing-room-only student body and a rousing standing ovation.
 It was a very emotionally powerful experience for the Veterans, as most openly wept.
 For many, it was the first time they had ever been honored, recognized and thanked for their sacrifices.
 The honored Veterans have always included four WWI Veterans, (all are now deceased), Veterans from WWII, Korean War, The Vietnam War, The Cold War, and other conflicts, including the Persian Gulf War, Iraq and Afghanistan.
 The students with professional artists then performed a variety of musical, comedy, and dance routines from the 40s, 50s, and 60s.
 This was our way of saying “thank you” to all the Veterans.

-Because these events became so popular, Jim Page, Vietnam Veteran, Navy Corpsman, and Kathy Page, Army, retired Colonel , helped me form a non-profit corporation.
+Because these events became so popular, Jim Page, Vietnam Veteran, Navy Corpsman, and Kathy Page, Army, retired Colonel, helped us form this 501(c)(3) non-profit organization.
 Milwaukie High School students chose our name based on the fact that the students believe that the true heroes throughout history have been our Veterans.

 It is absolutely amazing that these special individuals served their country, made incredible sacrifices decades ago and still give their time and money today so that high school students can learn and understand from their experiences, honor them and remember the ones that made the ultimate sacrifice and never came home.

 Messages & Updates From

 of Remember America's Heroes